cdelahousse/Radio-Tray-Documentation/draft.markdown

   $> `sudo dpkg -i radiotray_0.7.3_all.deb`

 3. Once installed, you must follow through with the missing dependencies.
-This can taken care of by the package manager.
+This can be taken care of by the package manager.

   $> `sudo apt-get install -f`